Into Thin Air: Death on Everest: Plot

-Hall awakens the next morning, barely alive.
-He radios the camp and is able to speak with Jan.
+Awakening the next morning, Hall radios the camp and speaks with Jan.
 The couple decides to name their daughter Sarah.
 Hall says goodbye to his wife and dies from hypothermia.
 Weathers awakes, having survived being buried under snow without oxygen.
-Still blinded, he stumbles back to camp and receives help.
+Still blinded, he returns to camp and receives help.
 Boukreev climbs up and finds Fischer's frozen body.
-He says goodbye, covers Fischer's face, and leaves.
-Back at base camp, the survivors reminisce about the friends they have lost.
+After covering Fischer's face, he leaves.
+Back at base camp, the survivors reminisce about the friends they lost.